Ines Maria Ferraris

 Ines Maria Ferraris (also Ina Maria Ferraris; 6 May 1882, in Turin – 11 December 1971, in Milan) was an Italian operatic soprano and pianist who sang for more than two decades at La Scala in addition to appearances on the international stage.
 Although popular in Italy, she had a particularly devoted fanbase throughout South America.
 A light lyric soprano with a pure and agile voice, Ferraris sang a wide repertoire that encompassed the verismo operas of Puccini, the Italian grand opera of Verdi, and the German operas of Richard Strauss.
-She is particularly remembered for portraying the role of Lisette in the world première of Puccini's La rondine in 1917.
+She is particularly remembered for playing Lisette in the world première of Puccini's La rondine in 1917.